blawson69/DLRemoteControl/README.md

 ## Use

-Simply send `!remote` in chat to display the Remote.
+Simply send `!remote` in chat to display the Remote indicating the current Dynamic Lighting settings for the page.
 Grey buttons show a feature that is currently off, while a red one shows the feature is on.
 To save the current settings as a preset, click the "Save Settings as Preset" link below the buttons and enter a name for your preset in the pop up.

 Presets are displayed below the "Save Settings" link along with a "↺" icon for renaming the preset and an "X" for deleting the preset.

-Note: DLRemoteControl only works for the page on which the players ribbon is located.
+You must have a graphic selected on the page you are currently working on, or DLRemoteControl will default to the page on which the players ribbon is located.